 The reality of apostasy also raises the question of the nature of covenant membership.
 Were apostates ever covenant members, or were they never really a part of the covenant people in the first place?

-Stephen Marshall, a Westminster Divine, gives a great explanation of this dual aspect of the covenant and how it relates to apostasy.
+Stephen Marshall, a Westminster Divine, addresses this very question, articulating a twofold way of understanding the covenant of grace and covenant membership.
 In pages 106–107 of his Defence of Infant Baptism (https://archive.org/stream/defenceofinfantb00mars#page/104/mode/2up), he writes:

 The Covenant of grace is sometimes taken strictly, sometimes largely; as it is considered strictly, it is a Covenant in which the spiritual benefits of justification, regeneration, perseverance, and glorification are freely promised in Christ.
 Secondly, as the Covenant of grace is taken largely, it comprehends all Evangelical administrations which do wholly depend upon the free and gracious appointment of God, and this administration is fulfilled according to the counsel of God’s will; sometimes it was administered by his appointment in types, shadows, and other legal Ordinances; this Covenant of administration, God said, Zechariah 11:10 he did break with the people of the Jews, and at the death of Christ he did wholly evacuate and abolish, and in stead thereof brought in the administration which we live under, where also he rejected the Jews or broke them off from being his people in Covenant, and called the Gentiles, and grafted them … into the place of the branches broken off.…